Transcription Jobs UK

 There are work form home jobs available if you’ve got the skills, and in the UK, AUscript is a great place to start!

+Thinking about copy typing jobs from home in the UK?
 Ok, so copy typing is not strictly (or at all!) transcribing work, but I thought I’d include it as many of the agencies that offer transcribing work also offer copy typing work.

 What is copy typing?
 Simply put, it’s typing out something that’s already been typed, either word processed or hand written.
 Why would you do this?